yoshioterada/Secure-OpenAI-Java-App-on-Azure-Container-Apps/README.md

 ![Azure OpenAI1](./images/3-Azure-Portal-OpenAI.png)

-For now, we'll focus on setting up Managed Identity.
+For now, we'll focus on setting up the Managed Identity.
 Leave the network settings as default.
-You can configure a more secure network environment separately if needed.
+You can configure a more secure network environment separately, if needed.

 ![Azure OpenAI1](./images/4-Azure-Portal-OpenAI.png)